auriane-str/SpikeNet2/README.md

 # 3. Predictions

-This is the way to run the SpikeNet2 model.
+There are two ways to run the SpikeNet2 model.

-If you want to run the model directly from MATLAB, you can use the `import from python` code.
+1- If you want to run the model directly from MATLAB, you can use the `import from python` code.
 This code calls the `for_matlab.py` Python script, which runs the model and returns the predictions to MATLAB.

 For this method use `reorderedfonction` for the channel reordering step.

-These functions are part of the original SpikeNet2 implementation and should already be available when downloading the SpikeNet2 GitHub repository.
+This function is part of the original SpikeNet2 implementation and should already be available when downloading the SpikeNet2 GitHub repository.

-<small>Another way to run the model has been implemented.
+2-Another way to run the model has been implemented.
 You can use the `import_from_python2` code, which calls the `pour_matlab.py` script.
-This method is less precise than the first one because it uses fewer windows.
-However, it is worth noting that the two methods do not produce the same predictions.</small>
+This method is faster than the first one.
+Moreover, it is worth noting that the two methods do not produce the same predictions.

 # 4. Visualization